badouralix/coding-best-practices/README.md

 This repository is a personal compilation of coding best practices I learned or not, the easy or the hard way, along my journey as a software engineer.

+## Bugs

+1. There are no bugs, only unintended features.

 ## Formatting

 1. The golden rule is that new is always better, no need to stick to the existing text formatting